rjspencer/docs/theming.md

 A listing of audio playlists

 featured
-:	whether or not to just show the featured audio playlist *defaults to false*
+:	whether or not to just show the featured audio playlist

+    accepted values are `true` or `false`

+    defaults to `false`

 featuredfirst
 :	whether or not to show the featured audio playlist first in the listing